google-marketing-solutions/ml_toast/README.md

 ## Overview

-**ML-ToAST** is an open-source tool that helps users cluster multilingual search terms captured from different time windows into semantically relevant topics.
+**🍞 ML-ToAST** is a tool that helps users cluster multilingual search terms captured from different time windows into semantically relevant topics.
 It helps advertisers / marketers surface the topics or *themes* their audience are interested in, so that they can tailor their marketing activities accordingly.